filviu/blog/content/posts/2014/2014-09-05-linux-on-the-acer-e3-111-aspire-e3-111-c5fn.md

 **BIOS**

-  * BIOS can be updated only from a Windows Only utility; I couldn&#8217;t find any alternative.
+  * BIOS can be updated only from a Windows Only utility; I couldn't find any alternative.
 Fortunately a Windows 8.1 Enterprise Evaluation can be downloaded from Microsoft and that can be installed on a USB hard disk using [this tutorial][2].

 **Booting**

-  * I didn&#8217;t want to bother with UEFI and so I switched to legacy in BIOS.
+  * I didn't want to bother with UEFI and so I switched to legacy in BIOS.
 The laptop sometimes fails to boot (kernel loading hangs at some point) and I have to powercycle.
 I will have to test and see if using UEFI helps
   * I cannot boot using kernel-generic, only kernel-huge
   * I added the following parameters to the kernel command line: acpi_backlight=vendor in order to get backlight shortcuts to work

 **Keyboard**

-  * Sometimes the arrow keys didn&#8217;t work and more the &#8220;UP&#8221; arrow would trigger the _Disable Touchpad_ shortcut.
+  * Sometimes the arrow keys didn't work and more the "UP" arrow would trigger the _Disable Touchpad_ shortcut.
 The only fix was to poweroff & boot over and over (sometimes 2-3 times) until the arrow keys worked.
 I added a second entry in LILO just to be able to test the arrow keys.**Update:** Bios update 1.29 from 2014/10/28 seems to fix this!

 **Sleep**